anquanscan/sec-tools/README.md

 [Kissing-Bug](https://github.com/Mayur-Debu/Kissing-Bug): This is a combination of a hacking and a cracking tool.
 [API-Security-Checklist](https://github.com/shieldfy/API-Security-Checklist): Checklist of the most important security countermeasures when designing, testing, and releasing your API
 [VanakkamNanbaFW](https://github.com/karuppan-the-pentester/VanakkamNanbaFW): ;-P
 [go-hash](https://github.com/renatoathaydes/go-hash): Small utility to store secret information like passwords.
+[adsimulator](https://github.com/nicolas-carolo/adsimulator): A realistic simulator of Active Directory domains